-Online wallets are a good tool for moving money through gambling websites, and PayPal is the most popular online wallet in the world.
-It’s good news, then, that it has once again become an option in some online gambling markets, including parts of the US.
+PayPal is the most popular online wallet in the world, and it has once again become an option for some online gambling markets — including parts of the US.

-After cutting off gambling transactions for several years, PayPal has once again opened up its services to regulated operators.
+After cutting off gambling-related transactions for several years, PayPal has reopened its services to regulated operators.
 The majority of legal, licensed online gambling sites now make use of PayPal.

 Below are some of the basics about using PayPal in connection with online gambling.